 Research is carried out by a sociologist to prove the necessity of the resource.
 Since then, the provincial government has subsidized Carrefour pour Elle, which was the first shelter for women victims of domestic violence and their children in the province of Quebec.

-Arrival of a new executive director of the shelter.
+Arrival of the new executive director.